W. C. McClure – Author of Fantasy, Children’s and Science Fiction

 |Q||How did you get started writing?|

-I won some recognition for stories I’d written in elementary school and a silver medal for an Academic Decathlon essay in high school, and was the head editor of my high school newspaper my senior year.
-The extra attention and support I received because of these events likely fanned my enthusiasm for the craft.
-As for my own internal voice of encouragement, I’d say that spoke up in my teens when I wrote about twenty pages of a story I’d been writing in one form or another since I was ten.
-The section that I wrote convinced me that I had a story to tell (that story will emerge in book 4 of the Far Side of Dreams Quintilogy).
-Despite all of that momentum, though, I nearly stopped writing altogether after college.
-For a year after graduation I couldn’t stomach anything more than a short story.
-I read every fairy tale I could get my hands on, followed by short story collections in brittle yellowed books from a century or so prior.
+I won some recognition for stories written in my school years and was the head editor of my high school newspaper my senior year.
+The positive attention and support I received because of these events likely fanned my enthusiasm for the craft.
+Despite all of that momentum, though, I nearly stopped writing altogether after earning my literature degree in college.
+For a solid year after graduation I couldn’t stomach anything more than a short story.
+Somehow I also couldn’t stop, either.
+I read every fairy tale I could get my hands on, followed by short story collections in brittle yellowed volumes from a century or so prior.
 I couldn’t have chosen a better way to set the groundwork for the writing to come if I had tried.